-I have suffered with shallow breathing my whole life-Unable to sustain my breath during long exercise and unable to efficiently breathe through my nose. however, this has rarely been much of a problem until a week ago.
-After my 30-day shred workout programme was coming to an end, I found my self struggling to breathe, gasping for breath and this went on for a lot longer then normal.
+I have suffered from shallow breathing my whole life-Unable to sustain my breath during long exercise and unable to efficiently breathe through my nose. however, this has rarely been much of a problem until a week ago.
+After my 30-day shred workout programme was coming to an end.

 What asthma ‘shallow lung’ feels like